-The research Master’s degree program in Theoretical Physics is your gateway to understanding the fascinating world of physics, ranging from the unimaginably small scales of elementary particles to the vast dimensions of our universe.
-Our highly rated research program will equip you with the knowledge and skills to describe space-time and elementary particles as well as macroscopic and microscopic phenomena in quantum and soft matter.
+The research Master’s degree programme in Theoretical Physics is your gateway to understanding the fascinating world of physics, ranging from the unimaginably small scales of elementary particles to the vast dimensions of our universe.
+Our highly-rated research programme will equip you with the knowledge and skills to describe space-time and elementary particles as well as macroscopic and microscopic phenomena in quantum and soft matter.

 Pursuing an Academic Career

-Graduates of Utrecht University’s Theoretical Physics Master’s program have the opportunity to enroll in PhD programs at Utrecht University, elsewhere in the Netherlands, or anywhere in the world.
+Graduates of Utrecht University’s Theoretical Physics Master’s programme have the opportunity to enrol in PhD programmes at Utrecht University, elsewhere in the Netherlands, or anywhere in the world.
 Doctoral students in the Netherlands typically receive full funding for a four-year period.
 Graduates who decide to continue their education at prestigious institutions outside the Netherlands should investigate the funding options at these institutions.

 If you want to stay in the Netherlands after your graduation, you can apply for the ‘residence permit orientation year’.
 This permit can be submitted within 3 years after completing your studies and allows you unlimited working rights (hence: a work permit –TWV- is not required).